Save tens of thousands on your mortgage

 - Always ensure the mortgage on your home is a Principal and Interest mortgage which means you will pay off the loan over a period of time.
-Use an Interest Only mortgage on your home in exceptional circumstances and only on a short term basis.
+Use an Interest Only mortgage on your own home in exceptional circumstances and only on a short term basis.
 Interest Only mortgages are more commonly used on investment properties.

 - Having a budget is a key component of paying off your mortgage faster.
 Knowing what you earn and spend gives you awareness so you can be proactive and make smart decisions about how you spend your money.
 Everyone ‘wastes’ money on stuff that isn’t important.
 Are you being smart with how you spend your money?

 - Make extra payments on your mortgage; as much as you can afford.
 Even an extra $20 a week will save you thousands in interest costs and reduce the length of your mortgage.
 Have a play with the Sorted calculator to see what you could be saving.
 It’s incredibly motivating when you see how much money those regular extra payments can save you over time.

 - Give some thought to the type of mortgage and how you should structure it.
 Talk to your broker or lender about the benefits of fixed, floating, revolving credit and offset, and how they might suit you.
 Getting the best mortgage is about more than getting the lowest interest rate.